A Quick Guide to Kyoto Sweets

 Hikigichiri is sort of like a shredded cake.
 Image via Shutterstock

-To make hikichigiri, a white circle of white mochi is spread out with a depression, and a handle-shaped piece is added to one edge while sweet bean paste is placed in the depression.
-The hikichigiri rice cake has a chewy yet soft texture and is one of the important sweets during festivals in Kyoto.
+To create hikichigiri, one spreads out a white mochi circle, forms a depression in the center, and adds a handle-shaped piece to one edge.
+Sweet bean paste is then placed in the depression.
+The resulting hikichigiri rice cake boasts a chewy yet soft texture and holds significance as one of the important sweets during festivals in Kyoto.

 Kyo Baum

 Kyo Baum is a baumkuchen (tree cake) made by using soymilk and matcha, giving it a colorful gradation of green and white.
-It’s soft and moist with a luxurious scent of Uji matcha, being perfect for teatime and coffee break.
+It’s soft and moist with a luxurious scent of Uji matcha, perfect for teatime and coffee breaks.

-The moist rich cake shaped like a ring features a two-color design.
-It’s covered with a thin layer of sugar syrup and is available in 3 different sizes (half of 3.5cm roll, 3.5cm roll, and 5.25cm roll).
+Generally, the moist, rich cake shaped like a ring features a two-color design.
+It’s covered with a thin layer of sugar syrup and is available in 3 different sizes (half of 3.5 cm roll, 3.5 cm roll, and 5.25 cm roll).
 Being beautiful in appearance and having a delightful taste, Kyo Baum makes the perfect Kyoto souvenir.

 A photograph of a plate of Kyo baum which is matcha green tea-flavored baumkuchen (tree cake) along with some matcha powder and a wooden whisk on the side.